 Ordinarily, authentication of documents, lists of names of participants and dates of events relevant to a suit, and similarly undisputed background matters aid the court and jury in learning about a case with unnecessary delay, and without prejudice to any party’s rights.
 Stipulations of uncontested facts are strongly encouraged.
 Counsel should talk to each other about stipulations in order to simplify pretrial motion practice and trial.

-If counsel desire to submit their case to mediation with Magistrate Harildstad, simply call our Bailiff and advise that counsel are in agreement.
-The reference paperwork will be prepared and forwarded to the proper office.
-The court also encourages use of private mediators whose schedules may be more accommodating.
+If counsel desire to submit their case to mediation with Magistrate Browning, simply call our Staff Attorney and advise that counsel are in agreement The court also encourages use of private mediators whose schedules may be more accommodating.

 DO NOT wait until an approaching trial date to initially ask for mediation or other ADR.
 Few cases will be continued for this reason.

-Consistent with Local Rule 22, Counsel must call the Bailiff as soon as possible to advise when a case has been settled.
+Consistent with Local Rule 22, Counsel must call the Staff Attorney or Secretary as soon as possible to advise when a case has been settled.